youjob13/growth/docker/overview.md

 It's vital to understand that **containers share the kernel of the host they're running on**.
 Containerized Windows apps need a host with Windows kernel.
 (You can run Linux containers on Windows system that have the WSL 2)
 Containerized Linux apps need a host with Linux kernel.
 (Most of the modern containers are linux containers)

+### Docker

+Docker platform is a packaged collection of technologies for creating, managing and orchestrating constainers.